Cook Like Czechs

 • Egg yolk; for richness and better dough texture

-• Powdered sugar; for more flavor, I used my homemade vanilla sugar, which is a sealable glass jar filled with powdered sugar containing a vanilla pod.
+• Powdered sugar; to coat the baked cookies.
+For more flavor, I used my homemade vanilla sugar, which is a sealable glass jar filled with powdered sugar containing a vanilla pod.

 ✅ You'll find the exact amount of ingredients below in the recipe card, which you can also print out.